API Stability Notice

 }

-const cloned = Object.create(Object.getPrototypeOf(this));
+const cloned = Object.create(Object.getPrototypeOf(value));

-cloned.x = this.x;
+cloned.x = value.x;

-cloned.y = this.y;
+cloned.y = value.y;

 return cloned;